 Learn more about ActiveLock

-What are the terms of the complimentary license?
+What are the terms of the Trial license?

 Training mode

-In the first 1 to 2 days of typing, the ActiveLock app will run in training mode as it learns your typing style.
-It is very important that you are the only person typing during this training time (roughly 2000 words).
+In the first few days after installing ActiveLock, the app will run in training mode as it learns your typing style and other initial information (such as your face biometrics and mouse movement).
+It is very important that you are the only person typing during this training time (roughly 2000 to 5000 words).
 Once the initial training is completed, the app will switch automatically to active mode and will be armed.

 Active mode

 After the app switches to “Active mode”, ActiveLock will detect unauthorized users in real-time.
-In most cases, it takes less than 200 typed characters for the app to identify a non-genuine user (about the length of a tweet).
-If ActiveLock can’t authenticate the user, it will take instant action to lock your device or send a silent alert.
+In most cases, it takes less than 100 typed characters for the app to detect a non-genuine user.
+If ActiveLock can't authenticate the user, it will take instant action to lock your device's screen or send a silent alert.
+However, it will take a few weeks until the app recognizes the genuine user best.
+Within this time, it is normal for some false rejects to happen, especially if the user types in a non-natural way, or extremely slow for longer periods.
+At any time, if you experience a higher than comfortable false rejection rate, you can turn training on or switch to a lower security setting.

 Security Level